flynn/flynn/website/source/docs/development.html.md

 By default, Flynn will reference Docker images from the default Docker registry using the `flynn` user.

-This needs to be changed in order to release your own images, which can be done by changing `CONFIG_IMAGE_URL_PREFIX` in the `tup.config` file then re-running `tup`.
+This needs to be changed in order to release your own images, which can be done by changing `CONFIG_IMAGE_URL_PREFIX` in the `tup.config` file then re-running `make`.

 To use the default Docker registry but with a different user (e.g. `lmars`):